psy0rz/zfs_autobackup/README.md

 * Automatic resuming of failed transfers.
 * Can continue from existing common snapshots. (e.g. easy migration)
 * Gracefully handles datasets that no longer exist on source.
+* Support for ZFS sending/receiving through custom pipes.
 * Easy installation:
-  * Just install zfs-autobackup via pip, or download it manually.
+  * Just install zfs-autobackup via pip.
   * Only needs to be installed on one side.
-  * Written in python and uses zfs-commands, no 3rd party dependency's or libraries needed.
+  * Written in python and uses zfs-commands, no special 3rd party dependency's or compiled libraries needed.
   * No separate config files or properties.
 Just one zfs-autobackup command you can copy/paste in your backup script.

 ## Installation